pablodecm/paper-inferno/paper/paper.md

 of interest) as a function
-of the training step for 10 different random initialisations of the neural network parameters; (b) profiled likelihood around the expectation value for the parameter of interest of 10 trained inference-aware models and 10 trained cross-entropy loss based models.
+of the training step for 10 different random initialisations of the neural network parameters; (b) profiled likelihood around the expectation value for the parameter of interest $s$ (i.e. number of signal events in the sample) of 10 trained inference-aware models and 10 trained cross-entropy loss based models.
 The latter are constructed by building a uniformly binned Poisson count likelihood of the conditional signal probability output.
 All results